Enterprise, Guyana: Economy

 Enterprise was established because of the sugar industry, and as a result, the entire economy was structured around this industry.
 The Sugar Industry still makes up the largest part of Enterprise's economy, while General Goods stores and Commercial transportation come in a close second and third.

-During these early years, and still today to lesser affect, anything that disrupt the sugar plantation caused a stir in Enterprise.
+During these early years, and still today to a lesser extent, anything that disrupted the sugar plantation caused a stir in Enterprise.

 Agriculture made up a larger part of the economy 10 years ago but today many are finding alternatives to field work.
 Poor maintenance of drainage and irrigation coupled with recent crop-killing floods have also contributed to more people moving from the farms to the factories.
 The handful of die-hard farmers today export most of their produce to larger markets in Georgetown, namely Stabroek Market and Bourda Market, which unlike Enterprise's marketplace, are open everyday except Sundays.
-The local market opens only on Fridays and have attracted many of out-of-village goods and produces recently.
+The local market opens only on Fridays and has attracted many out-of-village goods and produces recently.

 The last few years have brought about broad changes in this small community's economy.
 Today less than half of the residents depend on the sugar industry and those working in factories, schools, offices, and commercial transportation are pushing Enterprise toward their new fields of dreams.